Civil Rights Attorney's Fees Award Act of 1976: Scope of statute

-"Prevailing Party"
+Prevailing party

 The Supreme Court has interpreted Section 1988(b) to apply in different ways to prevailing plaintiffs and prevailing defendants.
 Prevailing plaintiffs ordinarily should receive an attorney's fee award unless the award would be unjust.
 On the other hand, a prevailing defendant is only awarded fees if the litigation is unreasonable, frivolous, or meritless.

-The Supreme Court has also clarified in Buckhannon Board and Care Home v.
-West Virginia Department of Health and Human Resources that to prevail means to obtain a judicial decree on the merits of the case.
+The Supreme Court has also clarified in Buckhannon Board & Care Home, Inc. v.
+West Virginia Dept. of Health and Human Resources (2001) that to prevail means to obtain a judicial decree on the merits of the case.
 This means that in order to be eligible for attorney's fees, there must be a court-ordered change in the legal case, or something in the court records that determines a winner.
+Lackey v.
+Stinnie (2025) further clarified that a preliminary injunction does not qualify as a judicial decree, even when the case is mooted by the challenged law's repeal, because it does not involve a full merits analysis.

-"Reasonable Attorney's Fees"
+Reasonable attorney's fees

 While the law itself does not explain what is a reasonable fee, both the House and Senate Reports accompanying the Act expressly endorse the analysis set forth in the case Johnson Highway Express, Inc.

 Johnson Highway Express, Inc. identifies 12 factors to be considered in calculating a reasonable attorney's fee: